Xayah-Hina/Xayah-Hina.github.io/README.en.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## 🙏 Acknowledgements

 - Based on the original [Fuwari](https://github.com/saicaca/fuwari) template
 - Built with [Astro](https://astro.build) and [Tailwind CSS](https://tailwindcss.com)
-- Inspired by [Yukina](https://github.com/WhitePaper233/yukina) - A beautiful and elegant blog template
+- Inspired by [Yukina](https://github.com/WhitePaper233/yukina) - a beautiful and elegant blog template
-- Translation powered by [translate](https://gitee.com/mail_osc/translate) - AI i18n solution for automatic HTML translation
+- Translation functionality powered by [translate](https://gitee.com/mail_osc/translate) - AI i18n automatic HTML translation solution
 - Icons from [Iconify](https://iconify.design/)

 ### Special Thanks

-- **[Yukina](https://github.com/WhitePaper233/yukina)** - For providing inspiration and design ideas that helped shape this project.
+- **[Yukina](https://github.com/WhitePaper233/yukina)** - Thanks for providing design inspiration and creativity that helped shape this project.
 Yukina is an elegant blog template that demonstrates excellent design principles and user experience.
-- **[translate](https://gitee.com/mail_osc/translate)** - For providing an innovative AI-powered i18n solution that enables automatic HTML translation with just two lines of JavaScript.
-This open-source tool makes multi-language support incredibly simple and efficient.
+- **[translate](https://gitee.com/mail_osc/translate)** - Thanks for providing an innovative AI-driven i18n solution that enables automatic HTML translation with just two lines of JavaScript code.
+This open-source tool makes multilingual support extremely simple and efficient.

 ---

 ⭐ If you find this project helpful, please consider giving it a star!